So you booked your session. Now what?

 I am excited to capture you and your loved ones.
 Custom photography is unique because it not only captures what you look like at a certain point in time, it captures who you are.
 I aim to capture honest photos of your family and children.
 The goal is not to get a stiff and posed shot with everyone looking at the camera, but to capture the true essence of your family.
 I take a documentary approach to photography and use my understanding of my equipment and natural light to create images that will become works of art that you can hang in your home and pass down for generations.
 Here are a few tips to help you prepare for your session with me.

-Length Of Session: Sessions can last anywhere between an 2 to 2 1/2 hours depending on how fast we get through things.
+Length Of Session: Sessions can last anywhere between an 2 to 2 1/2 hours (sometimes longer if we need it) depending on how fast we get through things.
 I leave plenty of extra time for needed feedings, breaks and anything else that may come up with a newborn.
 I try to move quickly so any other little kiddos in the house don't loose interest while being sure to get a wide range of images for your gallery.

 What To Wear: Wardrobe should be comfortable and reflect who you are.
 I tend to lean toward nurtural colors on mom and dad so the main focus can stay on the baby.
 Have the baby in a plain white fitted onesie and have a few of your favorite wraps available.
 I do not recommend a full outfit for the baby.
 Better to keep it simple.